-Welcome to the Computational Epidemiology Lab
+Welcome to the Public Health Intelligence Lab (PHIL)

 I work on "big picture" public health issues that leverage data analytics, systems thinking, and complex systems modeling to translate data into action.